 A deception operation was undertaken by Chibisov’s 38th Army on the extreme right flank of the Voronezh Front, this effort on the southern half of the extreme west of the Soviets' Kursk salient involving radio networks and troop movements to persuade the Germans that a major undertaking was being prepared in this sector, but in the event this deception proved unnecessary as the possibility of the real offensive, especially in its strength and scheduling, had not been considered by Generalfeldmarschall Erich von Manstein’s Heeresgruppe 'Süd' for the area held by Generaloberst Hermann Hoth’s 4th Panzerarmee on the southern side of the Kursk salient and General Werner Kempf’s Armeeabteilung 'Kempf' in the angle where the front line turned south once more in the area to the north of Kharkov.

-As the war on the Eastern Front entered its third year in June 1943, both Germany and the USSR expected the summer of 1943 to provide the answers to a pair of vital questions: could the German forces overcome the effects of their reverses in the winter campaigns of 1942/43 and regain the strategic initiative, and could the Soviet forces confirm that they could defeat the Germans in a summer campaign when they were without their long-stablished ally 'General Winter'?
+As the war on the Eastern Front entered its third year in June 1943, both Germany and the USSR expected the summer of 1943 to provide the answers to a pair of vital questions: could the German forces overcome the effects of their reverses in the winter campaigns of 1942/43 and regain the strategic initiative, and could the Soviet forces confirm that they were able to defeat the Germans in a summer campaign when they were without their long-established ally 'General Winter'?
 The German defeat in 'Zitadelle' provided a decisively negative answer to the first question, and after 'Zitadelle' a Soviet campaign of little short of three months provided a decisively positive answer.

 During the spring of 1943, as they planned for their summer campaigns, the Soviets had to strategic possibilities to consider: a German major offensive of the type they had undertaken in the previous two summers and, should that not eventuate or could be halted, a Soviet major offensive of a size and concept similar to that the had undertaken during the winter of 1942/43.
 And despite their constant demands for the Western Allies to open a second front in Europe, the Soviets could no ignore the fact that they were indeed already deriving benefits from the Allies' operations in the Mediterranean theatre and their threats of invasions in the Mediterranean theatre and on the coast of France.
 The Allied threats to Italy, the Balkans and France were factors which Adolf Hitler could not ignore, and certainly circumscribed the scale and ambition of any Eastern Front campaign the German leader might otherwise have contemplated.
 Thus there was every possibility, so far as the Germans were concerned, that their armies would find it impossible to seize and hold the complete strategic initiative on the Eastern Front in the summer of 1943, and indeed would be faced with the need to prevent the Soviet forces from delivering powerful offensives or, should this prove impossible, stunt these offensives before they retook sizeable regions of the western USSR and further whittle down Germans' already overtaxed forces before the end of the summer campaigning season.